hideya/test-image-processing/SPECIFICATIONS.md

    - Generates a unique hash key for the image

 2. **Image Storage**:
-   - Original images stored in `uploads/originals` directory
+   - Support for both local file storage and Cloudflare R2 cloud storage
-   - Creates directory structure if not present
+   - Creates appropriate storage structure based on configuration
    - Uses hash-based filenames to prevent collisions

-3. **Thumbnail Generation**:
-   - Creates 64x64 pixel thumbnails with Sharp
-   - Stores thumbnails as base64 strings in the database for fast retrieval
-   - Maintains aspect ratio with object-fit: cover approach

-4. **Medium Image Generation**:
+3. **Medium Image Generation**:
-   - Creates 800x800 pixel medium-sized images (preserving aspect ratio)
+   - Creates optimized medium-sized images (preserving aspect ratio)
-   - Stores in `uploads/mediums` directory
-   - Used for expanded image views
+   - Used for display in the application UI
-   - Applies 85% JPEG quality for size optimization
+   - Applies quality optimization for size reduction

-5. **Angle Detection**:
+4. **Angle Detection**:
    - Processes image with OpenCV algorithms to detect lines and angles
    - Implements edge detection and Hough transform
-   - Calculates dominant angles in the image
+   - Calculates two dominant angles in the image
    - Applies user-specified rotation before processing

-6. **Data Storage**:
+5. **Data Storage**:
    - Stores image metadata in the database
    - Creates angle measurement records linked to images and users
    - Supports custom timestamp assignment for historical data
+   - Stores optional memo text and icon IDs for better categorization

-7. **Cache Headers**:
+6. **Cache Management**:
    - Sets appropriate cache control headers for different image types
    - Prevents browser caching issues with appropriate headers
    - Implements etag support for efficient network usage

+## Netlify Serverless Functions

+The application is designed to run both as a traditional Node.js server and as a serverless application on Netlify:

+1. **Function Structure**:
+   - Individual JavaScript functions in the `/netlify/functions` directory
+   - Each function handles a specific API endpoint or related group of endpoints
+   - Configuration in `netlify.toml` maps API routes to functions

+2. **Authentication in Functions**:
+   - JWT authentication is implemented in functions using the same pattern as the server
+   - Token verification and user extraction are consistent between environments

+3. **Database Access**:
+   - Functions connect to the same PostgreSQL database as the server
+   - Uses the `@neondatabase/serverless` driver for optimized database connections

+4. **Image Processing**:
+   - Image processing is available in functions for complete functionality
+   - Uses the same OpenCV bindings for consistent results

 ## Development and Deployment Notes